-- 1. Access is available from 9.00am on Saturday.
-You will be greeted at the main entry gate by a staff member.
+- 3. If you are arriving Friday night, please follow the directions into the event and look for the designated sweeps camping area (look for two yellow flags "Sweeps".) - 4.
+If you are arriving Saturday, you will be greeted at the main entry gate by a staff member.
 Just tell them straight away that you are a Sweep for the event.
 You will then be directed to the officials tent where you will be signed off and issued a wristband.
 Then a staff member will direct you towards the Sweep Pit Area to set up camp.
 Look out for the yellow and black sweep flags to indicate the sweeps' camping area.
-If you are not sure, just ask any event crew (in high-vis vests) before you go ahead and set up camp. - 2.
-Set up camp, set up your bikes and riding gear, get familiar with the event site where the main event hub, Start/Finish Arch and Medical are all situated. - 3.
-Take your bike & helmet to scrutineering at the Motorex Tent - 4.
+If you are not sure, just ask any event crew (in high-vis vests) before you go ahead and set up camp.
+Please aim to arrive well before 2pm as with high rider numbers at this event, it will be busy going through check in. - 5.
+Set up camp, set up your bikes and riding gear, get familiar with the event site where the main event hub, Start/Finish Arch and Medical are all situated. - 6.
+Take your bike & helmet to scrutineering at the Motorex Tent - 7.
 At 2.00pm on Saturday, there will be a sweep safety briefing held at the Sweeps campsite area.
-It is essential you are on site and ready for this as it's a WHS component and medical briefing followed by a tour of the track with medical scenarios. - 5.
+It is essential you are on site and ready for this as it's a WHS component and medical briefing followed by a tour of the track with medical scenarios. - 8.
 YOU MUST BE ON SITE FOR THE 2.00PM SATURDAY BRIEFING.
-IF YOU DO NOT ATTEND THE BRIEFING, YOU WILL NOT BE ABLE TO RIDE THE TRACK ON SUNDAY.

-- 6. Get in your riding gear ready for the 2.00pm meeting as you will be going out on the track right after the verbal briefing. - 7.
-All sweeps must complete a rider competency assessment (this will be done at the event after sweeps briefing), but if you have your road bike licence, you won't need to do this. - 8.
-2.45pm Group sighting lap - 9.
-3.45pm Return from sighting lap and head to riders briefing in the main hub area. - 10.
+IF YOU DO NOT ATTEND THE BRIEFING, YOU WILL NOT BE ABLE TO RIDE THE TRACK ON SUNDAY. - 9.
+Get in your riding gear\ready for the 2.00pm meeting as you will be going out on the track right after the verbal briefing. - 10.
+All sweeps must complete a rider competency assessment (this will be done at the event after sweeps briefing), but if you have your road bike licence, you won't need to do this. - 11.
+2.45pm Group sighting lap - 12.
+3.45pm Return from sighting lap and head to the 4pm riders briefing in the main hub area. - 13.
 Get a good night's sleep!
 Race day is a long day.